curtburk/Fed-OpSec-demo/README.md

 ## The Problem

-Your analysts are already using AI tools for OPSEC review—ChatGPT, Copilot, and other consumer AI services.
+Your analysts are doing OpSec reviews either manually, or worse yet already using AI tools for OPSEC review—ChatGPT, Copilot, and other consumer AI services.
 But these tools:

 - **Send sensitive data to the cloud** — Every communication leaves your network
 - **Lack military context** — No understanding of DoD OPSEC doctrine